 Since The Road Home’s founding in 1999, we have continued to grow and adapt to best serve the needs of homeless families in our community.
 As we have done this, we have increasingly seen the importance of helping families secure and maintain affordable housing.
-To focus more effectively on housing, we have decided to phase out our shelter program by March 31, 2018.
-This decision comes after careful consideration and with the unanimous support of our Board of Directors.
+To focus more effectively on housing, we decided to phase out our shelter program, with the process completed by March 31, 2018.
+This decision came after careful consideration and with the unanimous support of our Board of Directors.
 Homeless families needing shelter space will continue to be served by existing agencies and we will continue to provide case management to these families.
 Even as we make adjustments, we remain committed to our vision that every child deserves a home.

 Why This Transition?

 The efforts of our committed Interfaith Hospitality Network Shelter volunteers through the years have provided desperately needed respite for many families experiencing homelessness.
 We also know that shelter is not a permanent solution.
 Research continues to confirm that the solution to homelessness is housing.
 Unfortunately, our community suffers from a documented lack of affordable housing.
 That’s why for years, The Road Home has played an expanding role in securing funds and support for affordable housing and providing case management to help families find and maintain that housing.

 Homelessness continues to be an issue in our community.
 To solve it, we must all work together, something we do more effectively now than ever before.
 By closing our small shelter as other agencies fill this gap, we will be able to focus our efforts and resources on housing.
 We are excited to continue partnering with our donors and volunteers as we take this next step.
 Together, we can increase our ability to make a long-term impact in the lives of families in our community who need secure housing.